ouchkernel/d191/README.md

 ORDER BY
     normalized_sales DESC;

+-- To view the detailed_table table
+SELECT *
+FROM detailed_table;

+-- This creates an empty table titled summary_table that will hold the information for the -- summary section of the business report
 CREATE TABLE summary_table (
     perf_indicator VARCHAR,
     genre VARCHAR,
     val NUMERIC
 );

+-- To view the detailed_table table
+SELECT *
+FROM summary_table;

-WITH max_sales AS (
+--- This will load the information into the summary_table WITH max_sales AS (
   SELECT a.genre, a.sum_sales
   FROM detailed_table a